How to apply

 phd Funding available across all subject areas

-The University allocates over £8 million each year in postgraduate research studentships and bursaries.
+The University allocates over £8m each year in postgraduate research studentships and bursaries.
 Around 150 entry awards are available to high quality doctoral candidates per year.

 These opportunities are funded from a wide variety of sources including: University of Reading, UK Research Councils, industry and charities.

-PhD fees vary according to whether you come from the UK, another EU country, or overseas; whether you want to study full or part time; and whether you will be based in Reading for the entire programme or will work away for some of the time.
+PhD fees vary according to whether you come from the UK/EU or overseas; whether you want to study full or part time; and whether you will be based in Reading for the entire programme or will work away for some of the time.

 Our tuition fees are fixed for three years (i.e. international applicants who start a full-time programme based in Reading during 2017/18 will pay the same annual rate for each of the three years of their programme).